highcharts-for-python/highcharts-gantt/docs/using.rst

 thousands of properties - especially when even a single visualization can use hundreds of those properties!

-This is a challenge that the developers of `Highcharts JS <https://www.highcharts.com>`__ are keenly aware of, and one which we've given some thought to throughout the **Highcharts for Python** toolkit.
+This is a challenge that we are keenly aware of, and one which we've given some thought to in the design of the **Highcharts for Python Toolkit**.
 A core principle you should use throughout your project is to practice :iabbr:`DRY (Do Not Repeat Yourself)` programming.

 If your application will be generating multiple visualizations, they will likely need some consistent configurations.

 For example, you will want their title position to be consistent, their color schemes to be consistent, their font sizing to be consistent, etc. In your code you want these